alerta/alerta-contrib/plugins/timeout/README.md

 Customise Global Alert Timeout Plugin
 ==========================

-This plugin provides the capabilijty to set the global alert timeout via ALerta configuration or an environment variable.
+This plugin provides the capabilijty to set the global alert timeout via Alerta configuration or an environment variable named `ALERT_TIMEOUT`.
 This plugin is useful in scenarios where the source of an alert (e.g. Prometheus AlertManager) does not specifically include an explict timeout setting and the default global timeout value may not be too large.

-Customtimeout actions:
+Timeout actions:

   * The alert 'timeout' attribute is (re)set for each alert to the value specified